influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/mean.md

 ## Parameters

 ### column
-The column on which to compute the mean.
+The column to use to compute the mean.
 Defaults to `"_value"`.

 _**Data type:** String_